2018 CLIMATE ACTION PLAN

 - 2030: 1,926,903 MTCO2e

 The 2018 CAP measures that were selected are feasible, enforceable, measurable, and achievable.
 The measures are categorized within the following GHG emission sectors: Built Environment & Transportation, Energy, Solid Waste, Water and Wastewater, and Agriculture and Conservation.
 The types of measures included in the 2018 CAP are typical of best practices in climate action planning and rely on energy and water conservation, increasing the availability of renewable energy, planning for alternative and cleaner transportation options, preservation and conservation of agricultural and biologically valuable lands, and increased solid waste diversion.

 The 2018 CAP also contains stringent monitoring and reporting requirements in order to communicate progress regularly and transparently.
-The 2018 Annual Monitoring Report and 2019 Annual Monitoring Report provide updates on 2018 CAP measure implementation progress.
+The Annual Monitoring Report provides yearly updates on 2018 CAP measure implementation progress.
 Biennial GHG emissions inventories will be prepared to allow for updates in technology and transportation modeling.
 The 2018 CAP will also be updated every five years to allow for adaptation as new programs and technology become available to accommodate legislative changes, and to allow for course correction in the event of underperforming measures.

 ALIGNING WITH COUNTY SUSTAINABILITY EFFORTS

 The County's Climate Action Plan is aligned with and builds upon many other County efforts through complementary implementation-focused actions.

 Final County of San Diego 2018 Climate Action Plan

 Final County of San Diego 2018 Climate Action Plan Appendices:

 - Appendix A: 2014 Greenhouse Gas Emissions Inventory and Projections